 The Epstein Barr virus is linked to an increased incidence of a type of NHL called Burkitt lymphoma.
 Burkitt lymphoma is more common in Africa than Europe.
 This is the virus that causes glandular fever (mononucleosis).
 People who have had mononucleosis might have a higher risk of developing NHL.

 People with the hepatitis C virus have an increased risk of developing NHL.
-But this is a small increased risk for people living in this country The hepatitis B virus might also increase the risk.
+But this is a small increased risk for people living in this country.
+The hepatitis B virus might also increase the risk but the evidence is less clear.

 This is a disease of the small bowel.
 It affects about 1 in every 100 people.
 People with coeliac disease have an immune reaction to gluten, a protein found in rye, wheat and barley.
 This reaction causes inflammation of the small bowel.